Excerpt from report, Managing the Data Lake: Moving to Big Data Analysis, by Andy Oram, editor at O’Reilly Media

 Ben Sharma, CEO and co-founder of Zaloni, talks about creating “a single source of truth” from the diverse data sets you take in.
 By creating a data catalog, you can store this metadata for use by downstream programs.

 - Business metadata: This can include the business names and descriptions that you assign to data fields to make them easier to find and understand.
 For instance, the technical staff may have a good reason to assign the name loc_outlet to a field that represents a retail store, but you will want users to be able to find it through common English words.
-This kind of metadata also covers business rules, such as putting an upper limit (perhaps even a lower limit) on salaries, or determining which data must be removed from some jobs for security and privacy.
+This type of metadata also covers business rules, such as putting an upper limit (perhaps even a lower limit) on salaries, or determining which data must be removed from some jobs for security and privacy.

 - Operational metadata: This is generated automatically by the processes described in this report, and include such things as the source and target locations of data, file size, number of records, how many records were rejected during data preparation or a job run, and the success or failure of that run itself.

 - Technical metadata: This includes the data’s type and format (text, images, JSON, Avro, etc.) and the structure or schema.
 This structure includes the names of fields, their data types, their lengths, whether they can be empty, and so on.
 Structure is commonly provided by a relational database or the headings in a spreadsheet, but may also be added during ingestion and data preparation.
-Zaloni’s data lake management platform integrates with Apache Hcatalog for technical metadata so that other tools in the Hadoop ecosystem can take advantage of the structure definition.
+Zaloni’s data lake management platform integrates with Apache Hcatalog for technical type metadata so that other tools in the Hadoop ecosystem can take advantage of the structure definition.

 - Some metadata is embedded in the data, such as the schema in a relational database.